What is Bramble? (Blackberry bush)

 BUT you wouldn't be reading this if your garden was clear, so lets get started, there isn't a easy way, and there isn't a new miracle shortcut but it can be done.

-Scroll on down for the two ways I clear Bramble.
+Scroll on down for how I clear Bramble.

 The two methods I use to clear brambles.